Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Parametrization of the Q2 -dependence

 The terms in the one-loop HB$\chi$PT expressions for the electromagnetic radii and the magnetic moment with the pion-mass dependence shown in \cref{eq:rE2_CCF,eq:rM2_CCF,eq:muM_CCF} do not contribute in the isoscalar channel \cite{Bernard1998,Goeckeler2005,Bauer2012}.
 In the absence of any concrete higher-order HB$\chi$PT results, we employ the following \ansatz for all three isoscalar observables,

 The extrapolated results at the physical point are collected in \cref{sec:appendix_CCF} for two different cuts each in the pion mass ($M_\pi \leq \qty{0.27}{GeV}$ and $M_\pi \leq \qty{0.3}{GeV}$) and the momentum transfer ($Q^2 \leq \qty{0.6}{GeV^2}$ and $Q^2 \leq \qty{0.7}{GeV^2}$).
 The numbers for $\langle r_E^2 \rangle$ are, with the slight exception of the neutron, stable within their errors and compare well to the results of the direct fits [\cf \cref{eq:rE2_isv_final,eq:rE2_iss_final,eq:rE2_p_final,eq:rE2_n_final} below].
 The magnetic radii exhibit somewhat more variation while having a considerably larger error compared with the direct fits.
+This is mostly due to the latter fitting $G_E$ and $G_M$ together with common fit parameters, thus leveraging the knowledge that both form factors are governed by the same underlying physics.
 For the magnetic moments, the agreement with the direct fits tends to be worse than for the radii: they are (except in the isoscalar channel) significantly smaller in magnitude than those obtained from the direct fits [\cf \cref{eq:muM_isv_final,eq:muM_iss_final,eq:muM_p_final,eq:muM_n_final}], which are in turn well compatible with the experimentally very precisely known values (\cf \cref{fig:comparison}).

 For illustration, we display in \cref{fig:CCF} the extrapolation for the proton using $M_{\pi, \mathrm{cut}} = \qty{0.3}{GeV}$ and $Q^2_\mathrm{cut} = \qty{0.6}{GeV^2}$.
 We note that individual ensembles can deviate rather strongly from the fit curve, which is most apparent for the magnetic observables on J303 and N200.
 This is probably due to the low momentum resolution on these two ensembles, which implies a long extrapolation to $Q^2 = 0$, where the radius and the magnetic moment are defined, but no lattice data is available.
 We also note that the relative weights in the extrapolation fit do not reflect the number of $Q^2$-points entering the $z$-expansion, which is different on each ensemble.
 In this sense the two-step process, first performing $z$-expansion fits and subsequently extrapolating, masks the relative paucity of data points at small momentum transfer for some ensembles.